 As two successful women who have risen through the ranks at leading investment banks and financial research firms, Ally Invest’s Lule Demmissie and Lindsey Bell have firsthand knowledge about the excitement of investing.
 But they also recognize the areas in which the industry has room to grow.

-As part of our celebration of Women’s History Month, we spoke with these inspirational individuals about overcoming barriers in their own lives and making a difference in the lives of others.
+We spoke with these inspirational individuals about overcoming barriers in their own lives and making a difference in the lives of others.

 What was a challenging experience you faced in your career?